 Surely the best option to get from the airport to town is to pre-arrange a pickup with the hotel or hostel you're staying at or book a private pickup service.
 As soon as you leave the terminal, someone is waiting for you, helps with luggage, escorts you to the car and brings you hassle free and safe to town.

-An equally great option, especially if you are on a budget, is using the official airport bus, which brings you safely and cost-effectively in modern and comfortable busses from the airport to Lima’s districts of San Isidro and Miraflores.
-You find more information above.
+An equally great option, especially if you are on a budget, is using the official airport bus, which brings you safely and cost-effectively in modern and comfortable busses from the airport to Lima’s district of Miraflores.

 If you plan to just grab a cab at the airport, we highly recommend to only use one of the official airport taxi services.
 As listed above, you have the choice between Taxi 365, Taxi Green or Taxi Directo.
 You can book their service either on their website / app in advance or after arriving at the airport at their counters in the international arrivals area (after customs turn right) or the national arrivals area.
-The drivers are checked, cars are modern and well-maintained and Covid hygiene measures in place.
+The drivers are checked and the cars are modern and well-maintained.
 Additionally, these taxi companies have fixed prices - so no bargaining or feeling ripped off - which you can find printed on a big board next to the desk.
 Prices vary depending on the district you want to go to and the size of the vehicle (car or van).

 Be aware that prices for the official airport taxis are much higher than what you would normally pay for a taxi in Lima or Peru.
 However, these extra Soles are well spent to ensure that you arrive at your destination safely, comfortably and stress free.